 Hydrogen Peroxide in Your Immune System

-While hydrogen peroxide can do some damage, white blood cells spew out a medley of destroyers, including hydrogen peroxide, but lots of other stuff too.
-It’s basically a weapons upgrade from the default gun to the flamethrower in Contra, Call of Duty, and every other video game since…video games.
+While hydrogen peroxide can do some damage, white blood cells spew out a medley of destroyers, including more hydrogen peroxide, but lots of other stuff too.
+It’s basically a weapons upgrade from the default gun to the flamethrower in, well, all video games.

 Take away a body’s hydrogen peroxide, and you don’t get the white blood cell upgrade (this discovery was a big deal – scientists figured it out by ‘nicking’ zebrafish tails and gathering round to see what happened).

 Keeping Hydrogen Peroxide at Bay

 Wait, how do we keep hydrogen peroxide in our bodies if it’s a walking cell-bomb?
 Well, first, we isolate it into little packages in our cells called peroxisomes.
-There, we also make an enzyme (catalase) that keeps the peace by splitting hydrogen peroxide (2H2O2) into water and oxygen (2H2O and O2).
+There, we also make an enzyme (catalase) that keeps immobilizes it by splitting hydrogen peroxide (2H2O2) into water and oxygen (2H2O and O2).

 Hydrogen peroxide breaks down into water and oxygen naturally – if you left a bottle of it open for a long time it would eventually turn in a bottle of water.
 But this enzyme speeds up that process, resulting in oxygen bubbles flying out everywhere.

 Why does that work?
 Because blood has catalase in it, so it reacts to the hydrogen peroxide, and all those oxygen heads are separated from water bodies, making the little bubbles you see.
 A water stain is left instead, which evaporates.